stackgl/gl-conformance/README.md

 gl-conformance
 ==============
-A port of the Khronos ARB WebGL conformance test suite to CommonJS and tape, so that it can be run without a browser.
+A port of the Khronos ARB WebGL conformance test suite to CommonJS and tape, so that it can be run without a browser or from within browserify easily.

 # Example usage